 We have set standards for ourselves and our supply chain that match our ambition for a sustainable agricultural supply chain over the long term.
 In 2015, we publicly announced our goal to sustainably source potatoes, whole corn, oats, oranges, palm oil, and cane sugar for our business by 2020, and other priority crops that we don’t source directly from farmers by 2025.
 Building upon the progress made, in 2021 we announced a new, impact-driven Positive Agriculture ambition, setting 2030 goals to source crops and ingredients in a way that accelerates regenerative agriculture and strengthens farming communities.
-This 2030 agenda includes a specific focus on:
+This 2030 agenda is part of our broader PepsiCo Positive ambition, and includes a specific focus on:

 - Spreading the adoption of regenerative farming practices across 7 million acres – approximately equal to 100 percent of the land used around the world to grow key crops and ingredients for the company’s products.
 These efforts are estimated to lead to a net-reduction of at least 3 million tons of greenhouse gas (GHG) emissions by 2030.
 Furthering nearly a decade of progress with its Sustainable Farming Program (SFP), PepsiCo will continue to collaborate with farmers across 60 countries to adopt practices that build resilience and improve and restore ecosystems.
 Through efforts with industry-leading partners, the company will expand regenerative agriculture programs to more than 500,000 acres of U.S. farmland by the end of 2021.